Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Numerical Experiments

 \subsection{Comparison with Baseline}

 \cref{fig:double_integrator_reachable_set} compares several algorithms on the double integrator system using a NN with [5,5] neurons and ReLU activations.
-The key takeaway is that Reach-LP-Partition provides a $10\times$ improvement in reachable set tightness over the prior state-of-the-art, Reach-SDP~\cite{hu2020reach}, while requiring $\frac{1}{2}$ of the computation time.
+The key takeaway is that Reach-LP-Partition provides a $10\times$ improvement in reachable set tightness over the prior state-of-the-art, Reach-SDP~\cite{hu2020reach} (which does not use input set partitioning), while requiring $\frac{1}{2}$ of the computation time.
 We implemented Reach-SDP in Python with \texttt{cvxpy} and \texttt{MOSEK}~\cite{andersen2000mosek}.
 All computation times are reported from an i7-6700HQ CPU with 16GB RAM.

 \cref{fig:double_integrator_reachable_set_trajectory} shows sampled trajectories, where each colored cluster of points represents sampled reachable states at a particular timestep (blue$\rightarrow$orange$\rightarrow$green, etc.).
 Recall that sampling trajectories could miss possible reachable states, whereas these algorithms are guaranteed to over-approximate the reachable sets.
 Reachable set bounds are visualized for various algorithms: Reach-SDP~\cite{hu2020reach}, Reach-LP, and those two algorithms after partitioning the input set into 16 cells.
 The key takeaway is that while all approaches provide outer bounds on the sampled trajectories, the algorithms provide various degrees of tightness to the sampled points.